 If you’re looking for the best-kept secrets of Italy, then you’ve come to the right place!
 The charming and magical boot-shaped country is at the top of nearly every visitor to Europe’s bucket list… And with good reason!
 After all, between charming fishing communities, lush swathes of endless vineyards, and picture-perfect medieval cities, there’s a plethora of hidden gems and secret spots in Italy that are totally worth exploring.

 Every year, millions of visitors head to the beautiful Southern European country of Italy to soak up the sun and enjoy the wonderful foodie scene that this destination has to offer.
 I’ve personally visited the country on more than a handful of occasions and once there, it’s easy to see why this destination appeals to those looking for countless different travel experiences…

-As such, for this Italy article, I’ve teamed up with other travel writers from across the world to showcase Italy’s most beautiful destinations, as well as the very best places to visit!
+As such, for this Italy article, I’ve teamed up with other travel writers from across the world to showcase Italy’s most beautiful destinations and the top treasures of Italy, as well as the very best places to visit!

 One of the biggest mistakes that first-time visitors to Northern Italy make is that they miss out on the stunning city of Bergamo.
 Situated just a half-hour train ride away from Milano and with its own international airport, this time-warp of a town is the perfect escape from the hustle and bustle of modern-day life.

 Visit now and you’ll soon discover that the town is split over two levels; the Citta Alta and the Citta Bassa.
 While the lower town was largely constructed during the 18th-century, that of the upper level is much older, dating all the way back to medieval times and beyond.

 Top highlights of the city include wandering the historic cobbled lanes, dining in a former prison turned Italian restaurant (yes, really! and it’s called Il Circolino), experiencing the best of Renaissance architecture, and more secret spots than you could hope to discover in a weekend.